 One of the earliest steel-hulled ships came to grief off the coast of South Africa.
 In the event, great gallantry was displayed by the men aboard as the women and children made it to safety.

-In the late 18th and early 19th centuries, the Royal Navy was having great difficulty finding enough quality timber to keep its fleet in trim or to build new vessels.
+In the late 18th and early 19th centuries, the Royal Navy had difficulty finding enough quality timber to keep its fleet in the trim or build new vessels.
 Some shipyards started tinkering with using metal for hulls, but this was frowned upon by the top brass.

 Although steam-powered and using paddle wheels she was also rigged with sails.
 Under the command of Captain Robert Salmond she began ferrying British soldiers to wherever they were needed.

 Capt.
 Salmond was not in command long before, in January 1852, he received orders to take several hundred soldiers, accompanied by a few wives and children, to South Africa.
 He put in to Cape Town for fresh water and supplies and, in the late afternoon of February 25th, steamed out of the harbour headed for Algoa Bay about 680 km up the east coast of South Africa.